mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Thad is less than enthusiastic about this plan, but is willing to at least humor Grice.
-His main goal here is to ensure the characters are competent naval officers, or at least they are not psychotic axe- murderers.
+His main goal here is to ensure the characters are competent naval officers, or at least they are not psychotic axe-murderers.

 Playing Thad: Your old friend asked you to dinner, and suddenly he is demanding you ignore the criminal records of a bunch of prisoners.